LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/edgeualplugin/index.rst

-This tutorial covers the basic instructions about running and using ParaView application [1]_ and how to run and use ReadUALEdge ParaView plugin on hpc-app1.iter.org or hpc-login4.iter.org login nodes.
+This tutorial covers the basic instructions about running and using ParaView application [1]_ and how to run and use ReadUALEdge ParaView plugin on ITER hpc-login02.iter.org login node.

 Introduction to ParaView